 men & psychotherapy

 Male oppression teaches boys that vulnerability, accessing tears, & emotional intimacy (especially with other males) is taboo.
-These relational prohibition change the course of a man's social and psychological development.
+These relational prohibitions change the course of a man's social and psychological development.

 Cultural molding can lead to an abrasive life experience for men.
-Males often speak of feeling envy or fear of their female partners' capacity to cry and to support one another.
+Males speak of feeling envy or fear of their female partners' capacity to cry and to support one another.
 When times are difficult a man might feel trapped in their relationship.
 Gay men are culturally victimized and may feel separate, or marginilized from early in life by homophobia.

-In our therapy you will learn to decrease alexythymia, a technical term for a lack (or fear) of feeling, understanding or describing feelings.
+In our therapy you will learn to decrease alexythymia, a technical term for a lack (or fear) of feeling, and of understanding or describing feelings.
 We will also heal painful elements of what may be an Avoidant Attachment style.

 Psychotherapy with a highy skilled, safe female allows defenses and knee-jerk relational avoidance to be soothed and calmed.
-For men-- vulnerable states, relationships, closer communication, and "emotional intelligence" -- has become the new BRAVE.
+For men-- vulnerable states, relationships, closer communication, and "emotional intelligence" -- are the new BRAVE.